rust-random/rand/SECURITY.md

 ### Distributions

-Methods of the `Rng` trait, functionality of the `rand::seq` module and implementators of the `Distribution` trait are expected, while using a cryptographically secure `CryptoRng` instance meeting the above constraints, to not introduce significant bias to their operation beyond what would be expected of the operation.
+Methods of the `Rng` trait, functionality of the `rand::seq` module and implementors of the `Distribution` trait are expected, while using a cryptographically secure `CryptoRng` instance meeting the above constraints, to not introduce significant bias to their operation beyond what would be expected of the operation.
 Note that the usage of 'significant' here permits